kubernetes-sigs/kustomize/site/content/en/docs/Tasks/labels_and_annotations.md

   Working with Labels and Annotations
 ---

-A common set of Labels and Annotations can be applied to all Resources in a project by adding a `commonLabels` and a `commonAnnotations` entry to the `kustomization.yaml` file.
+A common set of labels can be applied to all Resources in a project by adding a `labels` or `commonLabels` entry to to the `kustomization.yaml` file.
+Similarly, a common set of annotations can be applied to Resources with the `commonAnnotations` field.

 # Labels
 ## Add Labels
-Add Labels to metadata for Resources in a project.
-The `includeSelectors` and `includeTemplates` flags enable Label propagation to Selectors and Templates respectively.
+Add labels to metadata for Resources in a project.
+The `includeSelectors` and `includeTemplates` flags enable label propagation to Selectors and Templates respectively.
 These flags are disabled by default.

-The following example adds Labels to a Deployment and Service without changing the Selector and Template Labels.
+The following example adds labels to a Deployment and Service without changing the Selector and Template labels.

 1. Create a Kustomization file.
 ```yaml